pavan245/citation-analysis/README.md

 ## Introduction
 This repository contains code and datasets for classifying citation intents in research papers.

-We implemented 3 different classifiers and evaluated the results:
+We implemented 3 classifiers and evaluated on test dataset:

- - Perceptron Classifier - Baseline (Implemented from scratch)
+ - Perceptron Classifier - Baseline model (Implemented from scratch)
  - Feedforward Neural Network Classifier (using [PyTorch](https://pytorch.org/))
  - BiLSTM + Attention with ELMo Embeddings (using [AllenNLP](https://allennlp.org/) library)

 This README documentation focuses on running the code base, training the models and predictions.
-For more information about our project work and detailed error analysis, check [this](https://www.overleaf.com/project/5f1b0e8a6d0fb80001ceb5eb) report. <br/>
+For more information about our project work, model results and detailed error analysis, check [this](https://www.overleaf.com/project/5f1b0e8a6d0fb80001ceb5eb) report. <br/>
-For more information on the Citation Intent Classification in Scientific Publications, follow this [link](https://arxiv.org/pdf/1904.01608.pdf) to the original published paper and the [GitHub repo](https://github.com/allenai/scicite)
+For more information on the Citation Intent Classification in Scientific Publications, follow this [link](https://arxiv.org/pdf/1904.01608.pdf) to the original published paper and their [GitHub repo](https://github.com/allenai/scicite)

 ## Environment & Setup
 TODO